SimpleLogix/SimpleLogix/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

-<h3> 👨🏻‍💻 About Me </h3>

-#### *Exploring new technologies and developing software solutions*

 - 🔭 &nbsp; I mainly build mobile apps and write automation scripts
 - 🎓 &nbsp; Comp Sci & Applied Math Degree from Wentworth Institute of Technology (2022)